-- SMC-L through O: These SMC levels apply to specific conditions and situations.
+- SMC-L through O: These SMC levels apply to specific conditions and situations (SMC-M too).
 You can view these conditions here.

 - SMC-R: This applies to veterans who need assistance from another person to fulfill their basic daily needs.

-- SMC-S: This applies to veterans who are unable to leave their home due to their disability.
+- SMC-S: This applies to veterans who are unable to leave their homes due to their disabilities.

 Depending on the level of SMC a veteran is entitled to, it could equal a significant increase in monthly compensation benefits (see the current rate table on the VA’s website or check out our 2022 SMC rates table here).